My Impression of Uruguay

 Obviously, judging the cost of living by American restaurant chains is far from an accurate picture.
 However, we were consistently surprised by the cost of many of Uruguay’s most beloved stables.
 One such example was chivito, Uruguay’s national dish.
 Their signature steak sandwich costs around $15 USD a piece, which seems pretty standard, not just in Montevideo.
 Although the prices at restaurants are only a fraction of those in New York, they were still expensive enough to make me pause as I perused the menu.
 As a short-term visitor, I could not appreciate Uruguay’s affordable healthcare and free public college.
 The best value we enjoyed in Uruguay was also the country’s greatest export: world-class grass-fed beef.
 It may be half as expensive as in the States, but still pricey compared to Argentina or Brazil.

 As a “niche” destination, Uruguay’s tourism sector is highly seasonal.
 The peak season was between Christmas and mid-January.
-Places like Punta del Este and José Ignacio are supposedly to have one of the most dramatic price surges during the peak season.
+Places like Punta del Este and José Ignacio are supposedly among the most dramatic in terms of price surges during the peak season.
 High-end resorts such as Posada Ayana and Playa Vik Jose Ignacio run upward of $2,500 USD a night.
 Fortunately, the country is not densely populated, meaning over-tourism is hardly an issue in Uruguay.
 It is not too difficult to find your own patch of paradise here.

 Uruguay may be expensive, but the government was doing its best to attract foreign tourists.
 Foreigners residing outside Uruguay are exempt from hotel VAT upon showing their passports.
 Those carrying foreign-issued credit cards receive 9% discount on VAT at restaurants and supermarkets.
 VAT refunds for foreign visitors may be common around the world, but this was the first time I had come across a country that voluntarily provides tax exemptions in such a frictionless manner.
 Even more intriguingly, any merchants in Uruguay even offers VAT discount for those paying by credit or debit card.
 That was certainly counter-intuitive from the North American perspective.